 Within their own communities, these health workers hold three educational trainings per year.
 In each training, they will educate the surrounding community on water, sanitation, and hygiene (WASH), warning signs, and disease prevention.
-Using data collected by the RTRA staff, each team will choose 10 RTRA families to work with directly, in order to improve health and hygiene in the home.

 We believe that the community health worker model will help students and families maintain healthy lifestyles at home, ensuring their ability to succeed at school.
 In addition, we hope that this model improves health standards throughout the whole community, making a difference one village at a time.